Guikingone/MeiliSearchBundle/doc/messenger.md

 #### Extra configuration

-The `AddIndexMessage` allows you to configure extra informations thanks to the third `$configuration` attribute:
+The `AddIndexMessage` allows you to configure extra information thanks to the third `$configuration` attribute:

 - **searchableAttributes**: An array of fields that can be used to trigger a search, by default, every attribute found in the document is "searchable".